zachary-levin/zpl-professional-README-generator-1/output/README.md

-# title,
+# title
   ## Description

   Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

   - What was my motivation? motivation
   - Why did I build this project? build reason
-  - What problem does it solve? problem solved
+  - What problem does it solve? solition
-  - What did I learn? learn reason
+  - What did I learn? i did
-  - What makes my project stand out? stand out
+  - What makes my project stand out? it does

   ## Table of Contents (Optional)